 It's not enough to have broad data quality criteria—you need specific metrics to test against.
 Consider the following: What type of data is it?
 What are you doing with it?
 Think through your business purpose for the data to help define specific metrics that impact your business operations.
 Some examples include:

 Data quality metrics that matter will vary based on your job role or focus area.
 If you are an email marketer, your gauge for data quality may be how many email addresses on your list are reachable.
 If you're part of the call center, you probably care more about collecting valid phone numbers than email addresses.

 2. Conduct a test to find your baseline

 Without defining your baseline state, you can’t really drive forward data quality improvement.
-In our example of email addresses, there are specific tools available to help you easily assess your email list data quality.
+In our example of email addresses, there are specific tools available to help you easily validate your email list data quality.
 The result is a report that defines how bad your problem actually is.

 In our example, we’ve found that there are potential issues with about 35 percent of emails on this list—quite a significant percentage that needs to be addressed.

 3. Try a solution